samuelkhong/OpenStreetMaps/README.md

 The project is organized into different Java classes, each responsible for a specific aspect of the application.
 Here are some essential classes:

-- **RasterAPIHandler**: This class handles map rastering requests and returns map images.
+- **Rasterr**: This class handles map rastering requests and returns map images.
-- **Router**: GraphBuildingHandler	Handler used by SAX parser to parse Nodes and Ways from Berkeley OSM file
+- - **GraphDB**: Graph representation of the contents of Berkeley OSM.
+Implemented an Autocomplete system using a Trie data structure, which allows matching a prefix to valid location names in O(k) time, where k is the number of words sharing the prefix.
+- **Router**: Uses A* search algorithm to find the shortest path between two points in Berkeley; uses shortest path to generate navigation directions
 - **Autocomplete Classes**: Trie and TrieNode autocompletes prefixes into strings.
 - **Written Directions Classes**: NavigationDirection transforms routing data into written directions.